patorosso/StudentCompass/README.md

 ## Overview

-StudentCompass is an **_on-progress_** web application designed for college students and aims to provide them three tools:
+StudentCompass is an **_on-progress_** web application designed for college students and aims to provide them with three tools:

 ### Progress Tracker